WooMinecraft/WooMinecraft/README.md

 This bridge was created out of both a necessity and a side-project of mine.
 I, like other people, wanted a free and open sourced self-hosted solution for Minecraft donations.

 Leveraging the power of a WordPress plugin, WooCommerce, and Bukkit's API, this amazing plugin was made.
-Unfortunately though I was unable to get the pom.xml setup with Eclipse, maybe someone would be willing enough to make a pull request to the development branch, hint hint...

 Please Contribute
 -------------